- Writing Support

 Completing the First-Year Directed Self-Placement for Writing

-The Directed Self-Placement must submitted at least 5 BUSINESS DAYS (Monday through Friday) prior to the start of your orientation.
-If you fail to meet this deadline, you will receive little guidance in selecting your first writing course, and you will also be given a date by which you need to complete the DSP after Orientation.
-Students who do not complete the DSP by the assigned date may lose their seat in your first writing course at U-M.
+The Directed Self-Placement must be submitted at least 5 BUSINESS DAYS (Monday through Friday) prior to the start of your orientation.
+If you fail to meet this deadline, you will receive little guidance in selecting your first writing course.
+Students who do not complete the DSP may lose their seat in your first writing course at U-M.

 - Find a time during which you can devote several hours to reading the article, drafting and revising your essay, and answering the survey questions.
 Students who have completed the DSP report that it takes an average of two hours to complete a draft, which does not include time to revise.
 Of course some students take longer and some finish more quickly.